- You should expect to be at the hospital for approximately 4-5 days.

 After coming home from the hospital, patients typically need to change their ostomy bag by day 3, but this is dependent on the patient and may be earlier or later (up to 5 days).
 Below is a video describing how to change an ostomy bag.
-If you need more help, call the hospital operator at 984-974-4131 and ask to speak with a wound and ostomy nurse consultant.
-As above, you can also call 984-974-0154 and speak with Donna Partin.
+If you need more help, call the Urology Clinic or send them a message using MyChart.
+The nurse can assist you or connect you with a wound and ostomy nurse consultant.

 Many patients wonder if it is normal to see blood in their urine.
 The answer to this question is yes, this can be seen following an appliance change, gentle washing, or exercise.
 This type of “bleeding” is very similar to bleeding from your gums after flossing or brushing your teeth.
 Of course, not all types of bleeding are normal, particularly if the blood in your urine is thick or has large clots.
 Below are some pictures of normal urine colors and some pictures of when you may need to contact our team.
 If you have questions, please call our clinic at 984-974-1315.